jamesoff/simplemonitor/docs/index.md

 SimpleMonitor does not fork.

 In the [`scripts`](https://github.com/jamesoff/simplemonitor/tree/develop/scripts) folder you can find startup scripts for various systems.
 You will need to adjust paths, usernames and options before using them!
 If you want to run it as a Windows Service, you want `winmonitor.exe`.
+I am not a Windows user so cannot offer advice on correctly setting this up.

 ## Command line options